 As if exactly the opposite of Revelations, Resident Evil 6 is an example of what happens if you try to do too much.
 Spread over 4 different campaigns, the game seems a bit confused and incoherent.
 It’s a very hit-and-miss experience, some aspects work great (notably Chris’s campaign is probably the best part) and some seem pointless.

 Like I said, it’s good, just not consistently so.
 Unlike in most cases in the series, when Capcom tried to be innovative, this time it actually works.
 Most of the time.
-It’s not the classic Resident Evil game, but unlike Raccoon City and Umbrella Corps, it doesn’t make me want to send a letter riddled with Anthrax to Capcom’s headquarters.
+It’s not the classic Resident Evil game, but unlike Raccoon City and Umbrella Corps, it is very playable and quite fun.

 8. Resident Evil: Revelations 2

 You know that something is off when your Resident Evil game opens up with a party.
 Though an argument could be made that “off” is the hallmark of the series.
 And arguably, this actually works to the advantage of this game.
-It broached the subject of de-powering Resident Evil protagonists and making them very vulnerable, something we haven’t seen for a while, as they’ve been getting increasingly superhuman over the years [but some have been masters of lockpicking since the very beginning – Ed.].
+It broached the subject of de-powering Resident Evil protagonists and making them very vulnerable, something we haven’t seen for a while, as they’ve been getting increasingly superhuman over the years.

 In a sense, it worked fine.
 Playing with the helpless Moira or the supernatural child Natalie is different from your usual experience, but I don’t know… There’s just a bit too much weirdness in this one.
 I tend to think that a horror experience needs to be grounded for you to be really able to appreciate the terror.
 If everything is unnatural, there’s nothing to compare it to.